 The Oilers dug themselves a hole in their second round series against San Jose, losing the first two games of the series.
 But the Oilers fought back, winning the next four games to win the series with Peca winning the series winning goal on a breakaway in the clinching game.

 Peca and Pronger continued to lead the way for the Oilers in the Western Conference Final against the Anaheim Ducks.
 The two offseason acquisitions led the Oilers with five points each as the Oilers dispatched the Ducks in five games to reach the Stanley Cup Final.

 The Oilers were looking to do what their provincial rivals from Calgary failed to do two years earlier, win the Stanley Cup.
 Only the Carolina Hurricanes stood in the way.

 The Oilers received a horrible break in the first game as goalie Dwayne Roloson was knocked out of the series with a knee injury.
 The Oilers had to rely on Jussi Markkanen between the pipes for the rest of the series.
 The Oilers fought gamely, extending the series to a seventh and deciding game.
 But the Hurricanes were too much for the Oilers as they prevailed 3-1 to capture their first Stanley Cup.

 The dream season turned into a nightmare in the offseason.
-Pronger requested, and was granted a trade out of Edmonton, as the Oilers shipped him to Anaheim.
+Pronger requested, and was granted, a trade out of Edmonton, as the Oilers shipped him to Anaheim.
 Peca signed with the Toronto Maple Leafs as a free agent that same summer.
-The Oilers haven’t reached the playoffs since 2006, as they have been in rebuild mode ever since.
+The Oilers haven’t reached the playoffs since 2006, and they have been in rebuild mode ever since.